 Save on Summertime Activities

-Regular admission to a number of these attractions are available on the Go Chicago Card.
+Regular admission to a number of these attractions are available on the Go Chicago pass.

 Choose as you go from popular attractions and save up to 45% on combined admission vs paying at the gate.

-Please note, some of these special summer events may be separately ticketed and not available on the Go Chicago Card.
+Please note, some of these special summer events may be separately ticketed and not available on the Go Chicago pass.

 Shedd Aquarium & Museum Campus

-It may seem counter intuitive to spend time indoors just as the weather’s getting nice, but trust me, it’s worth your time to pop into this top-tier Chicago aquarium for a few hours.
-Visit and learn about the 32,000 marine animals that call this place home.
+It may seem counter intuitive to spend time indoors just as the weather’s getting nice, but trust me, this is worth your time.
+Pop into this top-tier Chicago aquarium for a few hours and learn about the 32,000 marine animals that call this place home.

-A popular place to start is at their special temporary exhibit, Underwater Beauty (ticketed separately) that features more than 100 species of colorful aquatic animals and urges visitors to appreciate the vast and unique beauty of the ocean.
+A popular place to start is at their special temporary exhibit, Underwater Beauty (ticketed separately).
+It features more than 100 species of colorful aquatic animals and urges visitors to appreciate the vast and unique beauty of the ocean.
 Don’t forget about their classic touch tanks and popular Abbott Oceanarium too.

 Located in the nearby Museum Campus, The Field Museum is another great option to combine education and fun.
 Transcend time and space as you explore our solar system with the endless interactive exhibits.